 TB-403 in paediatric brain tumours

 TB-403 is currently in a Phase I/II study for the treatment of patients with medulloblastoma in cooperation with a US based pediatric oncology network, Beat Childhood Cancer.
-The study progresses and the third dose level is ongoing.
+The study progresses according to plan, and the third dose level is ongoing.

 Patents for TB-403 and similar antibodies have been granted in Europe, the US, Japan and several additional countries, and patent applications are pending in further countries.
 Patents covering use of antibodies against PIGF, for example for the purpose of treating or preventing cancer, have also been granted, including in the US.